Siyuan-Li201/Lares/README.md

 #### 2.1 Download the Pre-prepared examples

-- The code with pre-prepared examples is here.
+- The code with pre-prepared examples is here (Google Drive).
+Download and unzip it.
 - Download the required pip packages.

 #### 2.2 Have a quick start